 Associates are permitted to participate in the work of a selected Study Group (including its subordinate groups) without taking part in any decision-making or liaison activities of that Study Group; (see No. 241A and 248B of the Convention).
 The rights of Associates are detailed in Resolution ITU-R 43.

-Academia, universities and their associated research establishments (referred to as “Academia”) may participate in the Working Parties of the Study Groups within the Radiocommunication Sector.
-The rights of Academia are detailed in Resolution ITU-R 63.
+Colleges, institutes, universities and their associated research establishments concerned with the development of telecommunications/ICT (referred to as “Academia”) may participate in the Working Parties of the Study Groups within the Radiocommunication Sector.
+The admission of academia to participate in the work of the Union is detailed in Resolution 169 (Rev. Busan, 2014).

 The Director may, in consultation with the Chairman of the Study Group concerned, invite an organization which does not participate in the Radiocommunication Sector to send representatives to take part in the study of a specific matter in the Study Group concerned or its subordinate Groups; (see No. 248A of the Convention; see also §6 of these Guidelines.
 Experts and Observers are defined in Nos.
 1001 and 1002 of the Annex to the Convention).